obsidian-html/obsidian-html.github.io/__src/vault/Configurations/Configuration Options.md

 We will now go through all the settings in more-or-less the same order as the output of that command.

+## Where has this setting gone?
+ObsidianHtml is evolving a little bit each new version.
+A setting might become obsolete or replaced by a new feature with its own configurations.
+You can find all the deprecated/removed settings here: [[Deprecated Configurations]].

 ## Configurations
 ### Paths
 | config | Short description |